Empirical View

 # Government spending in early-industrialised countries grew remarkably during the last century

-The following visualization shows the evolution of government expenditure (excluding interest payments on debts), as a share of national income, for a selection of countries over the last century.
+The following visualization shows the evolution of government expenditure as a share of national income, for a selection of countries over the last century.
 The source of the data is Mauro et al. (2015).1

 The long-run series in this dataset cover mainly, but not exclusively OECD countries.
 Non-OECD countries with available long-run data include Russia, India, Argentina, Brazil, Peru and Colombia.